Promoting and maintaining standards in mindfulness-based teaching and training: The British Association of Mindfulness-based Approaches

 - Objectives: We do this by: Having strong collaborative relationships between member organisations.
 Defining, upholding and disseminating standards.

-Mindfulness-based teachers who have undergone sufficient training and are able to demonstrate adherence to the Good Practice Guidelines are eligible to be listed on the UKN Listing of mindfulness-based teachers.
+Mindfulness-based teachers who have undergone sufficient training and are able to demonstrate adherence to the Good Practice Guidelines are eligible to be listed on the BAMBA Listing of mindfulness-based teachers.